mastanik/money-transfer/README.md

 # Simple Money Transfer Project

-The application exposes 3 REST endpoints in order to create Customer, Account and make an operation.
+The application exposes 3 REST endpoints in order to create Customer, Account and make an Operations.
 It uses in-memory H2 database for persistence.
+The following main libraries are used:
+* Java 11
+* Google Guice
+* Spark
+* JOOQ
+* HikariCP
+* Flyway

 ## Building the app